Te Āti Awa: Arrival of European settlers

 In that same year, newly arrived English settlers brought increased demand for land around the Wellington area.
 The New Zealand Company initially bought some land from local Māori tribes; some of these land purchases would later come into dispute.
 A later practice saw deeds obtained from local Māori tribes allowing for the reservation of one-tenth of land for Māori use, or in exchange for land elsewhere.

 European settlements began to encroach on ancestral Taranaki lands in 1841.
 This led to a migration of some Wellington Te Āti Awa back to Taranaki in 1848, led by Wiremu Kīngi Te Rangitāke, who opposed the sale of tribal lands to European settlers.
 Conflicts over land sales arose between various sub-tribes and with European settlers.
-In 1860, Kīngi refused an ultimatum from Crown troops to vacate his land, after it was offered to the Crown by another chief.
-Such action led to the first shots of the New Zealand Wars.
+In 1860, Kīngi refused an ultimatum from Crown troops to vacate his land after it was offered to the Crown by another chief.
+This led to the first shots of the New Zealand Wars.

 New Zealand Wars

 Te Āti Awa in Taranaki received widespread support from other Māori, including warriors from the Māori King Movement, in their battle with the Crown, but after a strong year of fighting were ultimately defeated due to the Crown being able to bring in fighters from Australia.
-Under the New Zealand Settlements Act 1863 and the Suppression of Rebellion Act 1863, (two Acts which the Crown enacted only directly after the war), Te Āti Awa were branded "rebels" and the Crown confiscated almost 485,000 hectares (1,200,000 acres) of Te Āti Awa land in Taranaki.
+Under the New Zealand Settlements Act 1863 and the Suppression of Rebellion Act 1863 (which the Crown enacted only directly after the war), Te Āti Awa were branded "rebels" and the Crown confiscated almost 485,000 hectares (1,200,000 acres) of their land in Taranaki.
 This severely undermined the political and social structures of the iwi and revealed the deceptive nature of the oppressive Crown colonial entities.
 To this day Te Ati Awa have not had their land returned.
 At least 12 members of Te Āti Awa died during the First Taranaki War.